dillonloh/dillonloh/README.md

 Software Engineer

+# DS/ML Practice Projects
+A collection of my smaller projects that I have done to build on my DS/ML skills can be found [here](https://github.com/dillonloh/ds-projects).
+These tend to be short one-off projects that were either based on Kaggle competitions or from self-sourced datasets.

 # My Personal Publications
 I also enjoy sharing my thoughts and spend time either making long-form posts on LinkedIn sharing project progress or editing newsletters.